khatastroffik/react-text-renderer-components/README.md

 ### project enhancements

 - [ ] migrate this todo list to the github issues
-- [ ] describe the github package release process, including the specific `.npmrc` configuration, the library installation process and a simple usage example.
-- [ ] add storybook stories for each component
+- [x] add storybook stories for each component
-- [ ] add a github action in order to deploy the package to npm
+- [x] add a github action in order to deploy the package to npm
-- [ ] add a github action in order to deploy the package as github package within the repository
+- [x] add a github action in order to deploy the package as github package within the repository
-- [ ] add a github action in order to build and publish the storybook static page as github page of the repository
+- [x] add a github action in order to build and publish the storybook static page as github page of the repository
 - [x] provide an example for implementing custom components derived from the AbstractRenderer component

 ## How to implement your own, custom "renderer" using this library?

 it is very easy to implement new classes derived from the `AbstractRenderer` class: